a-zit/neversitup-test-template/README.md

 # neversitup-test-template

-## README.md show your lasted “structure project” or standard of init project structure and defined convention
+README.md show your lasted “structure project” or standard of init project structure and defined convention

+## Project Structure

 Concept of microservices & clean architecture with Golang